VAT Returns in France

 Regarding bank holidays in France, the authorities publish the applicable due dates every year.
-The following link provides the public holidays in a given year in France.
+The following link provides the 2021 due dates.

 French VAT Return Payments

 All VAT payments in France need to be made by direct debit.
-This system is called "telepaiements" and it´s mandatory for all VAT registered businesses, including non-established companies in France.
-Only bank accounts opened in France or in one of the SEPA countries are accepted.
+This system is called "telepaiements" and it's mandatory for all VAT registered businesses, including non-established companies in France.
+Only bank accounts opened in France or in one of the SEPA countries (except UK) are accepted.

-To set up the direct debit, the taxpayer needs to create an account in the tax authority’s portal.
+To set up the direct debit, the taxpayer needs to create an account in the tax authorities' portal.
 Once the account has been created and activated, the bank account details should be added to the following section.
-In the last step, you should get a Direct debit mandate and have it signed by the legal representative and sent to your bank.
+In the last step, you should get a direct debit mandate and have it signed by the legal representative and sent to your bank.